scala/make-release-notes/hand-written.md

 We are happy to announce the availability of Scala 2.12.0!

 The Scala 2.12 compiler has been completely overhauled to make use of the new VM features available in Java 8!
-  - A trait is compiled directly to an interface with default methods for improved binary compatibility.
+  - A trait [compiles directly to an interface](#trait-compiles-to-an-interface) with default methods for improved binary compatibility.
-  - Lambda syntax can now be used to create instances of types with a single abstract method (SAM types).
+  - A function literal (lambda) can now target any [Single Abstract Method (SAM) type](#java-8-style-lambdas), including Scala's built-in `FunctionN` classes.
 Scala code can seamlessly use libraries with higher-order functions written in Java 8, and vice versa.
-  - Code generation for function literals uses `invokedynamic` to avoid emitting a classfile at compile time, just like Java 8.
+Code generation for function literals uses `invokedynamic` to avoid emitting a classfile at compile time, just like Java 8.

 This release ships with a powerful new optimizer.
 Many more (effectively) final methods, including those defined in objects and traits, are now inlined.
 As well, closure allocations, dead code and [box/unbox pairs](https://github.com/scala/scala/pull/4858) are eliminated more effectively.